A whopping 1.8 billion websites exist on the internet these days.

 A great starting point is always to reflect on your audience.
 Who is it that’ll be visiting your webpages in search of the information they contain?
 Think (or use Google Analytics to find out) about their demographic information, interests, and personalities, and so on.

 This should make it far easier to design a website that they’ll enjoy using.
 For example, a B2B business website will need a professional appearance that establishes authority and credibility.
+Therefore, an online business must have an optimized ecommerce website design to provide easy access to information and seamless navigation for online shoppers.
 A travel blogger with a younger audience, though, might want image-heavy pages and more casual copy to entertain their users.

 Try to make your webpages as simple as possible.
 For example, you should avoid all unnecessary elements, make your copy scannable, and the entire site straightforward to navigate.
 Website simplicity makes a difference in more ways than one.